Canon EOS R1 Review

 View the full Canon EOS R1 specifications to compare additional cameras.

-The 230 RAW image rating means this camera will continuously shoot at 40 fps for 3.75 seconds, a signficant amount of time.
+The 230 RAW image rating means this camera will continuously shoot at 40 fps for 3.75 seconds, a significant amount of time.
 I did not encounter buffer full issues while shooting futsal and basketball using a Lexar 1TB Silver Series CFexpress Card and writing to the card was fast.

 A visual example is always beneficial for understanding the speed of a specific frame rate.
 Drag your mouse over the labels under the following image to see one second of the 40 fps rate.